 — Keep a journal about your thoughts and feelings.
 Studies show that the act of putting pen to paper engages a part of the brain that isn’t engaged just by talking.

 — Join a support group.
-The group members can help you work through your loss, and you might even find meaning by helping others in a similar situation.
+Group members can help you work through your loss, and you might even find meaning by helping others in a similar situation.
 (But be careful about helping others before you’re really ready.
 You might trigger your own unresolved feelings.)

 — And, of course, quality counseling can help when you feel stuck trying to make sense of what happened.

 That’s really the key to dealing with trauma.
-It’s not necessarily about finding something positive; it’s about trying to make sense of your loss.
+It’s not about finding something positive; it’s about trying to make sense of your loss.
 That doesn’t mean the trauma will ever be “OK”; it means that your brain can finally process and accept what happened, even when you don’t like it.

 (Carl Grody, LISW-S, sees clients at Grody Online Family Counseling based in Columbus, Ohio.
 He has 12 years experience working with children, teens, families and couples.
 He’s a trained group leader in the Incredible Years parenting program, and he’s also the family therapy columnist for Columbus Parent magazine.
-For an appointment with Carl, call 614-477-5565 or go to carlgrodylisws.client.secure.me.)
+For an appointment with Carl, call 614-477-5565 or schedule directly at carlgrodylisws.client.secure.me.)